Kanchenjunga Base Camp Trek

-This trek reveals varity of landscapes along with sparking, mica-flecked, Tamur River and many life time experiences.
-At the initial phase the trek route allows enough time to relax beneath sacred Pipal trees and interact with local villagers.
+This trek reveals variety of landscapes along with sparking, mica-flecked, Tamur River and many lifetime experiences.
+At the initial phase, the trek route allows enough time to relax beneath sacred Pipal trees and interact with local villagers.
 You can also enjoy potent millet brew (tongba).

 On moving further Rhododendron forests gradually opens for increasingly barren hillsides with the dots of yak and blue sheep.
 The spectacular peak of Kanchenjunga is visible once you’re at Pang Pema, the base camp.
 The incredible view of the Himalaya, nearby glaciers, side valleys, Wedge Peak, The Twins, Pyramid Peak and Tent Peak is perfect reward for the effort.

 Day 1 BIRATNAGAR – PHIDIM – KABELI (1311m, 8 hrs)

 Our representative will pick your from hotel and start our spectacular trip with a flight to Biratnagar.
 Then we will drive in the private vehicles to Kabeli.